 A basic commercial property insurance policy may be all you need, although the types of coverage can vary between different insurance companies.
 As an independent insurance agent, Pierson & Fendley can help you determine the type of insurance policy and range of coverage that is best for your business.

 For a full list of coverage available, or to learn more about this business property insurance, contact us today.
+We have offices in Paris, Bonham and DeKalb Texas ready to assist you.

 Do you own a commercial building?
 If so, do you have enough commercial property insurance to cover replacement costs?
 Although cost estimators are available, we recommend that you secure an appraisal from a third party to accurately determine the current replacement cost of your building.
 Give us a call today, and we’ll help you determine if you have enough commercial property insurance for your business.